banner images

 OCCITANIE MAIN CITIES

 Toulouse is the capital of the region Languedoc Roussillon and Midi Pyrénées.
 It is built in Roman bricks, which has led to its name as the “Pink City”, or la “Ville Rose”.
 It used to be ruled by the Capitous, who were rich merchants in charge of the administration and the exercise of Justice.
 The city centre is the vast Place du Capitole.
 Its religious heritage is represented mostly by the Basilica Saint Sernin with its octagonal bell tower and the 13th century Church des Jacobins.
-From the beginnings of the industry in 1927, Toulouse has been a pioneer and center for the aerospace sector in France.
-Toulouse has produced Airbus commercial airliners since 1970, and you can visit the Airbus factories and Aeroscopia Museum in nearby Blagnac.
+From the beginnings of the industry in 1927, Toulouse and was a pioneer in this sector.
+As of 1970, Toulouse has seen the development of AIRBUS in its vicinity at Blagnac where you can visit the Airbus factories and the aeroscopia Museum.

 Montpellier enjoys at least 300 days of sunshine each year.
 It is a very dynamic city with a medieval ambiance.
 Many squares like the Place de la Comedie, Place Sainte Anne, or Place Canourgue are full of charm.
 The Cathedral Saint Pierre is next to the Faculty of Medicine, where students contribute to the lively, intellectual atmosphere of the city.
 Less than 7 miles away is the Mediterranean coastline, and a little train links Montpellier to the beach resort of Palavas.
 In recent decades Montpellier has attracted great international architects to come and create grandiose developments such as the Quatier Antigone (1980) by Paul Chametoff, the Town Hall by Jean Nouvel, “Le Nuage” by Phillippe Stark, and many more.

-Nimes: The city is most famous for its antique monuments built by the Romans.
-The amphitheatre is one of the best preserved of the Roman world.
-Also the Maison Carree Temple, the Gate of Augustus, the Temple of Diana, and the Tour de Magne all bear witness to Nimes glorious classical past.
-But modern, contemporary Nimes is also a fascinating city, with sites such as the Alleys Jean Jaures, the food market, the Nemausus futuristic social housing of Jean Nouvel, and the bus-shelter made as a monument by Phillip Stark.
-Thomas Jefferson was very interested in architecture and when he visited Nimes in 1787 the Maison Carree left a lasting impression on him.
-It was a source of inspiration he brought back with him to the New World, where he developed the classical style of many American public buildings.
+Nimes: The antique monuments built by the Romans have made the reputation of the city.
+The amphitheatre is one of the most well preserved of the Roman world; the Maison Carree is a temple which dominates the city; the Gate of Augustus, the Temple of Diana, the Tour de Magne have all witnessed the glory of the Romans in the Region.
+But, today,the Alleys Jean Jaures, the food market, the Nemausus futuristic social housing of Jean Nouvel, the bus-shelter made as a monument by Phillip Stark are proof of the modernity of Nimes.
+Thomas Jefferson was very interested in architecture.
+He visited the South of France and Nimes in 1787 and saw the Maison Carree and was strongly impressed by the construction.
+It was the source of inspiration he brought back with him to the new world and developed the classical style of many American public buildings.

 Mende is a small pious city in the heart of the Lozere.
-The two bell towers of the cathedral Notre Dame, the church of Saint Privat, and the grey schist roofs of the houses contribute to the character of the city.
-In the 16th century, it was the richest diocese of Languedoc after slowly developing since the 5th century BC.
-If you walk the 430 steps of one of the cathedral towers you will enjoy a magnificent panoramic view over the city.
+The two bell towers of the cathedral Notre Dame, the church of Saint Privat and the grey schist roofs of the houses give the city its character.
+In the 16th century it was the richest diocese of Languedoc after slowly developing since the 5th century BC.
+Should you walk the 430 steps of one of the cathedral towers you will enjoy a magnificent panoramic view over the city.

 Beziers was built between the 13th and 15th century and its towers, fortified buttresses, and machicoulis give it the appearance of an immense fortress.
 The Cathedral of Saint Nazaire and Saint Celse also has the appearance of a fortress.
 The Medieval Quarter has maintained many buildings of the time in the maze of its narrow streets.
 The Allees Paul Riquet is bordered by elegant buildings of the 19th century built by rich wine merchants.
 A few Roman vestiges are still present, and the bullring which showcases the local passion for bullfights, is also known for its excellent acoustics and hosts concerts with performances from the Paris Opera and the Scala de Milan.